Akash3121/AWS-DVA-C02/Notes.md

 users can connect to LB using HTTP(port 80) or HTTPS(port 443)

 and then the Ec2 instances should allow traffic only directly from LB

+### Classic LB

+Note: CLB is deprecated at AWS and will soon will not be available in AWS console. exam has also removed any references to it.